Mile End railway station, Adelaide

-Mile End railway station is located on the Belair, Seaford and Flinders lines adjacent to the inner western Adelaide suburb of Mile End.
+Mile End railway station is located on the Belair, Seaford and Flinders lines adjacent to the inner western Adelaide suburb of Mile End in South Australia.
 It is located 2 km from the Adelaide station.
 There is easy access from Ellis Park, Adelaide Park Lands, but access from Mile End is limited.

 History

-The station opened in 1898, and was formerly known as Mile End Passenger station.
+The station opened in 1898, and was alternatively known as "Mile End Passenger" station to distinguish it from Mile End Goods station.

 In late 2016, the station was ranked as the worst station in the western suburbs based on 5 criteria.
 The reasons cited were: "No toilets or other amenities on platform, or nearby.
 The shelter on platform four is particularly unworthy of its name."
 The station now mainly services the Belair line trains from the two western platforms and Seaford and Flinders from the East Platforms.
 Before 2014, when the Goodwood underpass was constructed the station serviced the Belair line trains from the East and Seaford (then Noarlunga) and Flinders (then Tonsley) from the West.
 This was changed because the Goodwood underpass was constructed allowing Interstate trains to Melbourne and Belair line trains to pass over the Seaford and Flinders line freely without disturbance from Seaford and Flinders Passenger trains.